 On their website, they have claimed that this breed is a new type of the American Bully but is one that has already undergone great changes in the breed’s phenotype due to constant infusions of other dog breeds of the Bull type.

 They have described the Exotic Bully as a large and compact dog, with a large and powerful head, with a robust and muscular body.

 The International Bully Register (IBR)

-IBR was established in 2015, using Facebook as their primary platform, but eventually they started advertising their pups on Instagram.
+IBR was established in 2015, using Facebook as its primary platform, but eventually, they started advertising their pups on Instagram.
 They described their exotic classes as American Bully Exotic and Micro Exotic Bully.

 According to IBR, the American Bully Exotic is an extension of the standard American Bully that has eye-catching features as well as a unique, exaggerated body.

 On the other hand, they described the Micro Exotic Bully as a breed that shares the same characteristics as the American Bully but is significantly smaller.